 Minutes felt like hours and hours felt like days inside my temporary prison cell.
 Victoria had locked me in here before when I'd disappointed her or if she was in a particularly bad mood, but it was never for more than a few days.
 No doubt she was keeping me longer to punish me for my disobedience.

 "You brought this all on yourself you know."
-A voice said.
 I looked up to find Jessica standing at the stairwell with a bowl of food that wasn't even fit for the animals in her hands.

 I turned away from her, knowing there was nothing I could do to escape.
-I tried to run one time before, but Victoria was waiting for me at the top of the stairs and made me pay for my disobedience with one of the worst beatings I had ever received.
+I tried to make a run for it one time, but Victoria was waiting for me at the top of the stairs and made me pay for my disobedience with one of the worst beatings I'd ever received.
 My body was still raw, the bruises a horrible yellowish brown colour and I ached all over.

 When I awoke, I felt disorientated and couldn't get a sense of my bearings.
 My eyes felt heavy and refused to open.
 But I was outside, that I was sure.
 I could hear the birds chirping and feel the breeze across my face.
 There was also I strange warmth radiating through my body.